Jango73/CuteGit/README.md

 ![alt text](https://github.com/Jango73/CuteGit/blob/master/Media/Screenshot01.jpg)

-This is a simple UI for the GIT executable.
+This is a simple UI for the GIT executable (and other versioning systems in a near future).
 I decided to make my own because the only efficient GIT UIs on Linux are paywares.
 It is however not meant to compete with paywares, just provide minimal GIT functionality.